-The applicant is requesting a conceptual approval to construct two, 2-story residential structures and two, 1-story residential structures on the vacant lot at 1038 Dawson, located within the Dignowity Hill Historic District.
+The applicant is requesting a Certificate of Appropriateness for approval to construct two, 1-story residential structures and two, 2-story residential structures on the vacant lot at 1038 Dawson, located within the Dignowity Hill Historic District.

 APPLICABLE CITATIONS:

 Historic Design Guidelines, Chapter 4, Guidelines for New Construction i.
 Setbacks-Align front facades of new buildings with front facades of adjacent buildings where a consistent setback has been established along the street frontage.
 Use the median setback of buildings along the street frontage where a variety of setbacks exist.
 Refer to UDC Article 3, Division 2.
 Base Zoning Districts for applicable setback requirements.